doitintl/azure-ai-services-demo/README.md

 ### Setup

 - Clone the repo:  `git clone https://github.com/doitintl/azure-ai-services-demo.git`
-- Install library to read environment variables file .env:  `pip install python-dotenv`
+- Install library for reading environment variables file .env:  `pip install python-dotenv`
 - Modify .env file to use your Azure Language Service Key and Endpoint.
 - Execute one of the python files where you will be prompted to provide text to be analyzed:  `python <filename>`